 With a compassionate approach and a commitment to personalized care, Angel is dedicated to guiding her patients on their journey to wellness and healing.

-Treatments Offered: ICBC Approved, Acupuncture, Cupping Therapy, Gua-Sha, Acupressure Massage, Electro Acupuncture, Auricular Therapy
+Treatments Offered: ICBC Approved, Acupuncture, Cupping Therapy, Gua-Sha, Acupressure Massage, Electro Acupuncture, Auricular Therapy, Facial Cosmetic Acupuncture

-Meet Angel Yi An Chang, Registered Acupuncturist & Practitioner of Traditional Chinese Medici...
+Meet Angel Yi An Chang, Registered Acupuncturist Angel is a Registered Acupuncturist and Practit...
 Read More

 Meet Milan Dragutinovic, Physiotherapist